Corporate travel management tools with mobile booking capabilities

 For businesses evaluating travel technology, it’s important to understand not just whether a platform has a mobile app, but what that app actually allows users to do and how well it integrates with policy, approvals and support.

-What mobile booking actually looks like on these platforms
+What strong mobile capability actually looks like

 Why mobile capability alone isn’t enough

-One common misconception is that having a mobile app automatically improves the travel experience.
+One common misconception is that simply having a mobile app automatically improves the travel experience.
 In reality, mobile booking only works well when:

 • Policy rules apply consistently across devices